Ismael-Gabri/Ismael-Gabri/README.md

 # 🏄‍♂️ Ismael Gabri

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Digital Explorer (Developer/Creator)`**

 I am an Professional web developer and content creator building my tools out of the digital world one step at a time.
-All coding project are built from me and you can see the explanation of each project in my Youtube channel.
+All coding projects are built from me and you can see the explanation of each project in my Youtube channel.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">